duhfrazee/gym-stock-trading/README.md

 ## Basics
 For a better understanding of OpenAI Gym, check out the docs: https://github.com/openai/gym

+### There are two environments included

-Gym Stock Trading uses 1min OHLCV (Open, High, Low, Close, Volume) aggregate bars as market data and provides unrealized profit/loss as a reward to the agent.
+**Gym Stock Trading Environment** uses 1min OHLCV (Open, High, Low, Close, Volume) aggregate bars as market data and provides unrealized profit/loss as a reward to the agent.
 Details of the operations of the environment can be found in the class docstring.

-Alpaca Stock Trading Gym allows you to use the model trained in the Stock Trading Gym to test the live market in the form of paper or live trading.
+**Alpaca Stock Trading Environment** allows you to use the model trained in the Stock Trading Gym to test the live market in the form of paper or live trading.
 You must have an Alpaca Brokerage account (and API keys) to use this environment.
 Its free (although you have to fund the account) so don't let this hold you back.
 You can find Alpaca's website here: https://alpaca.markets

 ## Installation
 ```